rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/setting-up-version-control.rst

 .. figure:: _static/images/gogs_dash.png

 GOGS is now configured to house all of your repositories for the rest of the lab.
 Let's move on to the next lab where we'll configure our first load-balanced site.

+.. admonition:: What if I need to reset?

+  For this workshop, GOGS and MariaDB are not using persistent storage.
+That means if you stop these containers and restart them, you'll essentially be starting from scratch with configuring GOGS.
+This can be helpful, but be careful!